onlypfachi/n8n-nodes-payspace/README.md

 ## n8n PaySpace Node

 This repository contains an n8n node for interacting with the PaySpace API.
 PaySpace powerful API allows you to access your employee data in order to utilize in your business environment.
-You can READ, CREATE , UPDATE or DELETE  PaySpace data in n8n system.
+You can use this node to READ, CREATE , UPDATE or DELETE  PaySpace data in n8n system.

 Installation
 Install te node in your n8n server.